Antoine101/Dataquest-Projects/README.md

 ## Building a Spam Filter with Naive Bayes

-Step 5 of 8 : Probability and Statistics

-Course : Conditional Probability
+S**Keywords : Data Analysis, Conditional probability, Naive Bayes, SMS, Spam filter**

 In this project, we create a spam filter for SMS messages wich has an accuracy of over 95%.